microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Grid.md

 ## Grid Styling
 While a plain table shows data, it hard to read and insights don't jump out to you.
 Styling the grid can help you accomplish this.

-Here is the same grid styles with heatmaps.
+Here is the same grid styled as heatmaps.
 ![Image showing a log based grid with columns styled as heatmaps](../Images/LogChart-Grid-Heatmap.png)

-Here is the same grid styles with heatmaps.
+Here is the same grid styled as bars.
 ![Image showing a log based grid with columns styled as bars](../Images/LogChart-Grid-Bar.png)

 ### Styling a Grid Column